JayHoltslander/WordPress-MAMP-Wordpress-Install-Web-Interface-/README.md

 1. MAMP if you don't have MAMP you can grab the latest version from: https://www.mamp.info/en/downloads/ (you don't need the PRO version)

+2. Use a text editor to open the main Apache configuration file, httpd.conf, which is located at Applications/MAMP/conf/apache/httpd.conf.

+Scroll to the bottom of the file and locate the following lines (around 524–525):

+# Virtual Hosts
+# Include /Applications/MAMP/conf/apache/extra/httpd-vhosts.conf

+Remove the hash (pound) sign from the beginning of the line that begins with Include:

+# Virtual Hosts
+Include /Applications/MAMP/conf/apache/extra/httpd-vhosts.conf

+Save the file, and then open the web app from you browser.

 ## How to use